openingtree/openingtree/README.md

 # Openingtree
 Code for [openingtree.com](https://www.openingtree.com).
-It downloads chess games in form of pgn from any source, applies specified filters and constructs an openingtree.
+It downloads chess games in form of a pgn from any source, applies specified filters and constructs an openingtree.
 The tree is visualized on a chessboard.
 It also shows win percentages and other statistics with different moves

 ## Architecture diagram
-This does not correlate one to one with the code modules but at the interactions at a high level are depicted accurately
+This does not correlate one to one with the code modules but the interactions at a high level are depicted accurately.

 ![GitHub Logo](/docs/images/architecture.png)